Dale Divoky

 Is just to inspire —

-May the world with his sculptures be graced
+May the world by his sculptures be graced